zbigniewstefaniuk/chat_app/README.md

 - mail validdation and confimation with flask-mail

-- instal SLL certificate with load balancer on aws for https
+- SLL certificate with load balancer on aws

 - sending photos feature